 You’ll also get a registration certificate emailed to you, which you’ll need to print out (or keep handy on your mobile device) and have with you when flying.
 Once your drone is officially registered you are cleared for takeoff!

-I understand and support the FAA’s need to implement clear rules and guidelines to help drone pilots safely fly their recreational drones.
-If you have questions about FAA registration compliance then call the Dunaway Law Group at 480-389-6529 or email at email@example.com.
+If you have questions about FAA registration compliance then contact the Dunaway Law Group at 480-389-6529 or send us a message HERE.